cjcenizal/complex-view/README.md

 There are a few ways to pass data and messages between directives.

 If you want to pass a dependency, then use an attribute.
 Don't group dependencies in a single object; instead create as many attributes as you need, 1 per dependency.
-This is one way to expose your API, but I've had trouble passing a method to the isolated scope of  a more than one isolated scope.
+This is one way to expose your API, but it's tricky passing a method to nested isolated scopes.

 You can also use the scope event system, though this can be inefficient and obscure your view's logic.